We’ve come a long way from the simple and boxy Ford Fiesta that I remember as a kid.

 Ford say it’s the most technologically advanced small car in Europe

 The range runs from the entry-level Style and Zetec, via the more upmarket Titanium, to the sportily-styled ST-Line and the range-topping Vignale with its quilted leather upholstery.
-The full-fat ST model will arrive next year, as will a pseudo-SUV Fiesta Active.
+Not to mention the full-fat Fiesta ST and the pseudo-SUV Fiesta Active.

 Ford say they’ve tried to move the Fiesta upmarket with a more elegant design.
 Whether they’ve succeeded is perhaps somewhat subjective, particularly as we felt our Titanium test car looked a little ‘mouthy’ for our tastes, and we missed the kicked-up ‘training shoe’ rear of the previous model.